fivetran/dbt_mixpanel/README.md

 ### Global Event Filters
 In addition to limiting the date range, you may want to employ other filters to remove noise from your event data.

-To apply a global filter to events (and all models in this package), add the following variable to your `dbt_project.yml` file.
+To apply a global filter to events (and therefore **all** models in this package), add the following variable to your `dbt_project.yml` file.
 It will be applied as a `WHERE` clause when selecting from the source table, `mixpanel.event`.

 ```yml
 # dbt_project.yml